Cooke/gnissel/README.md

     dbContext.Execute($"INSERT INTO users(name) VALUES('bar')"));
 ```

-# PlusPlus package
+# Typed namespace

-The PlusPlus package includes addtional features like typed quries.
+The Typed namespace includes support for typed quries.

-> [!NOTE]
-> The PlusPlus package is in "alpha state" and may be changed significantly.
-Depending on the outcome it may be merged into the main package, dropped or left as is.

-## Installation
-`dotnet add Cooke.Gnissel.PlusPlus`

 ## Setup
-Adapter setup is the same as in regular Gnissel.
+Options setup is the same as in regular Gnissel.

 Create a custom DbContext